 - The cost of the vehicle is expensed pursuant to Section 179 of the Internal Revenue Service Code.

 - The vehicle is leased by an individual and the leasing company pays the tax without reimbursement from the individual.

 How Relief is Calculated

-- Localities now receive a fixed, lump sum block payment that will not change regardless of the increased value or volume of vehicles added since the formula was developed, based on 2004 factors.
-As the result, the state will pay less of a share each year as the number and value of vehicles continues to grow.
-The new funding formula, effective for tax year 2006, requires a calculation each year to determine the share of personal property taxes to be paid by the property owner, based on the declining percentage of share funded by the state.
+Localities now receive a fixed, lump-sum block payment that will not change regardless of the increased value or volume of vehicles added since the formula was developed, based on 2004 factors.
+As the result, the state will pay less of a share each year as the number and value of vehicles continue to grow.
+The new funding formula, effective for the tax year 2006, requires a calculation each year to determine the share of personal property taxes to be paid by the property owner, based on the declining percentage of share funded by the state.

 You are required to certify annually to the Commissioner of the Revenue that your vehicle remains qualified to receive car tax relief.
 Therefore, it is important that you review the information sent to you by your locality to be sure that your vehicles are properly qualified.
 If your vehicle is improperly qualified or you are uncertain whether your vehicle would be eligible for car tax relief because it is used part of the time for business purposes, contact the Commissioner of the Revenue.
 When you display your County decal and pay your taxes on qualified vehicles, you are certifying to the County that your vehicle has been qualified correctly.